calculix/CalculiX-Examples/Test/Beam/README.md

 ### c_dist_load_123456

-Distributing coupling of the translations and rotations to the end node.
+(2.19 input adjustments required) Distributing coupling of the translations and rotations to the end node.
 The end node can't take the rotations.  .
 Due to the absence of a knot at the ref node, this is to be expected.

 <img src="Refs/c_dist_load_1234561.gif" width="400"><img src="Refs/c_dist_load_12345610.gif" width="400">

 ### c_dist_center_123456

-Distributing coupling of the translations and rotations to the center node.
+(2.19 input adjustments required) Distributing coupling of the translations and rotations to the center node.
 Even though it is a knot, coupling of the rotations seem to fail.

 <img src="Refs/c_dist_center_1234567.gif" width="400"><img src="Refs/c_dist_center_1234569.gif" width="400">